 How To Store Food For Meal Prep

-Here are tips on how to keep food fresh for meal prep and how to keep it stored safely which is backed up by research and professional references.
+Here are tips on how to keep food fresh for meal prep and how to keep it stored safely.

 How long should you wait for your food to cool down and store in your fridge or freezer?

-If you have leftovers or cooking a make-ahead meal, you should follow the 2-hour / 4-hour rule, where you allow it to cool down as quickly as possible, and within two hours.
+If you are cooking a make-ahead meal or have leftovers, you should follow the 2-hour / 4-hour rule, where you allow it to cool down as quickly as possible, and within two hours.